Please Note: I do not make or do any construction of quilts. This includes T-Shirt quilts. I do not do any type of “restorations” or “repairs”.

 I do not offer any binding services.
-I can refer you to those who may be able to help you out to finish your quilt.
+I do have a list of people I can refer you to who will be able to help you out.

 How to prepare your top for long arm quilting: